 Deck the Halls: Holiday Decorating & Lighting Safety Tips

-While many of us think of the holiday season with fond memories and festive hopes, it is also unfortunately a common time for tragedy.
-Over 30% of all home fires occur during the winter months of December, January, and February, with an average of 230 home fires starting with Christmas trees, and another “160 home fires beginning with holiday lights and other decorative lighting” (ESFI).
+While many of us think of the holiday season with fond memories and festive hopes, it is also, unfortunately, a common time for tragedy.
+Over 30% of all home fires occur during the winter months of December, January, and February, with an average of 230 home fires starting with Christmas trees, and another “160 home fires beginning with holiday lights and another decorative lighting” (ESFI).
 Luckily, with some proactive prevention, you can nearly eliminate the risk of a home fire this season.

 Holiday Decorating & Lighting Safety